The Reason for the Season

 “Besides it’s what you asked?”
 Yeshua said.
 “You need to know the reason for the season.
 Let’s start by erasing some things.
 There are a lot of legends surrounding the story of our Savior’s birth.
 This would be December 25th, year zero.
 But it’s not his birthday.
 And it’s still early in the story.
 The Good News has barely started to spread.”

 It was very quiet then.
 Even the wind blew almost silently.
 Joe looked at the hills in the clean white moonlight and tried to imagine sheep and shepherds.
 Was this really the place?
 Yeshua sighed and lifted his arms.
-He let go of the blanket and it drifted to the ground.
+He let go of the blanket and it dropped to the ground.

 “Here is where the news was first told.
 Tidings of great joy.
 Glory to God in the highest, and on Earth Peace.
 Goodwill to all men.”